Price and Volume functions

 re-training or other

-- At the initial run of the strategy before loading an asset,
+- At the initial run of the strategy before an asset

 - If not otherwise mentioned, all prices are ask prices.
 This way stops, entry limits, or profit targets can be calculated without a distinction between long and short trades.
 Zorro automatically handles conversion from Ask to Bid when entering or exiting trades,